 1. Introduction and Context

-This General Complaints Procedure enables matters of complaint to be brought to the attention of the Institute, and to enable investigation of those complaints with the aim of a satisfactory resolution.
+This Complaints Policy enables matters of complaint to be brought to the attention of the Institute, and to enable investigation of those complaints with the intention of a satisfactory resolution.
 IADT’s aim is that most matters can be dealt with through informal processes in a spirit of conciliation.

 2. Principles and Scope